isaacsgpz/DoS_attack/README.md

 This project provides a simulation of a Denial of Service (DoS) attack for educational purposes in information security classes.
 It demonstrates how such attacks can disrupt the availability of a target system by overwhelming its resources.

+You can access the slides in the following [link](https://docs.google.com/presentation/d/1O_LsmGRh4DroH3Tq830xtmxml6-76d7YTPXxOUDyXX4/edit?usp=sharing).

 ## Installation

 [Optional] Create a virtual environment to isolate project dependencies.
 Skip this step if you prefer to install the project dependencies globally.